melezhik/outthentic/README.md

 Outthentic suites are a bunch of related stories.
 You may also call suites (outthentic) projects.

-Obviously project may contain more than one stories.
+Obviously project may contain more than one story.

 Stories are mapped into directories inside project root directory.